mike-westaway/timehelper/docs/configure_api_app.md

 1. Choose 'Accounts in this organizational directory only'.
 There's no reason why the other options wouldnt work - but I havent tested them.
 1. Choose 'Register'

 This has created a shell application without much detail.
 We'll fill in the detail shortly, but for now make a note of some items.
-We're going to save some deta in GitHub secrets, so I'll use the secret names here to make it easier:
+We're going to save some data in GitHub secrets, so I'll use the secret names here to make it easier:

 >AAD_API_CLIENT_ID = Application (client) ID